Azure/ADX-in-a-Day-Lab1/README.md

 | summarize count() // or: count
   ```

-Find out how many records have enqueuedTime bigger than the last 10 minutes.
+Find out how many records have enqueuedTime bigger than the last 180 minutes.

   ```
 LogisticsTelemetryHistorical
-| where enqueuedTime > ago(10m)
+| where enqueuedTime > ago(180d) // You might get 0 records if data is old.
+Take any timespan based on enqueuedTime in data
 | summarize count()
  ```